 Once a marriage has completely broken down, one or both parties usually file for divorce.
-It is a good idea to talk with good family lawyers to find out the best way to proceed.
+It is a good idea to talk with a Perth Wills Lawyer to find out the best way to proceed.
 Most will tell you that there must be a separation of 12 months before you can start divorce proceedings.
 In fact, this cannot be done until 12 months and one day after the separation.

 Fortunately for those people who would find it financially difficult to live somewhere else, a couple can be legally separated while still residing in the same home.
 The court may require proof of separation and this can be given in several ways.

 - Using a sworn witness such as family or a friend you told about the separation when it started.